Identify, evaluate and verify all available information on an individual or entity.

 In today’s international marketplace, global supply chains, partners, vendors and other business relationships increase your company’s exposure to risk.
 If you don’t have the proper information and insights into who you’re dealing with across this complex network of third parties, your company is vulnerable to reputational, regulatory, financial and strategic threats.

-The tool’s easy-to-use risk management dashboard lets you quickly:
+The tool’s easy-to-use risk management due diligence software dashboard lets you quickly:

 - manage active and pending entities, as well as related RSS feeds

 - visualise news volume for all active entity mentions, colour-coded by PESTLE category